 My continued interest in QRP probably also has a lot to do with the fact that, very early on, I became a member of the Southeast Ohio Radio Adventure Team (SEORATs–or, “Rats”)–a group of hams who enjoy operating QRP in the field.
 There is nothing I like more than taking a rig outside and working a QRP contest.
 This ads a whole new dimension to the radio hobby and, best of all, prepares you for emergencies.
 Even though I live in North Carolina, I still keep in touch with my fellow Rats through QRP CW scheds each week and I usually make it to at least one SEORAT field event each year.

 Other interests and websites

 Another important hobby to me is Shortwave Radio listening.
 I operate a popular radio blog called the SWLing Post.
-Indeed, these days.
-I actually post daily articles and news items on the SWLing Post.
+I’m also the owner and curator of the Shortwave Radio Audio Archive.

 I have a very busy family life and active schedule, so it can be challenging to find free time to reply to email inquiries.
 I receive, on average 30-50 emails per day from readers and subscribers.
 As you might imagine, those stack up quickly and are challenging to work through.